node-modules/clet/README.md

 });
 ```

-### writeFile
+### writeFile(filePath, content)

-Write content to file, support JSON and PlainText.
+Write content to a file, support JSON and PlainText.

 ```js
 it('should support writeFile', async () => {